pulumi/registry/themes/default/content/registry/packages/datadog/installation-configuration.md

 * .NET: [`Pulumi.Datadog`](https://www.nuget.org/packages/Pulumi.Datadog)

 ## Configuring Credentials

+Pulumi relies on the Datadog SDK to authenticate requests from your computer to Datadog.
+Your credentials are never sent to pulumi.com.
+The Pulumi Datadog Provider needs to be configured with Datadog credentials before it can be used to create resources.

 Once the credetials are obtained, there are two ways to communicate your authorization tokens to Pulumi: